 Such a scenario makes it hard for fashion editors to spot trends in Africa, hard for designers to maintain exclusive presentations on the runway, hard for fashionistas to schedule their time tables for events, hard for models being represented in a number of countries to fluently participate, and also hard for stockists to budget appropriately if at any stage they intend to be buyers.

-Hence the uniformed arrangement of the fashion weeks in the main capitals going back to back with each other, London, Milan, Paris & New York.
+Hence the uniform arrangement of the fashion weeks in the main capitals going back to back with each other, London, Milan, Paris & New York.

-Problem being is that our organizers usually do not only organize the fashion week schedules that allows fashion show organizers to create events in, our organizers organize the scheduled AND the shows and there for are over occupied with preparations to be concerned what happens elsewhere.
+The problem being is that our organizers usually do not only organize the fashion week schedules that allow fashion show organizers to create events, but our organizers also organize the scheduled AND the shows and therefore are over-occupied with preparations to be concerned about what happens elsewhere.

-SO where the councils and fashion week brand owners come in, is to regulate and provide a timely schedule where designers and event organizers can register their events within a particular week that will be publicized by the fashion week brand owners.
-Meaning the fashion week owners are not responsible for each and every show, but collecting a commission to listing the shows on a schedule, internationally promoting the fashion week, helping sponsors and buyers to know which designers and shows to engage with and so forth.
+SO where the councils and fashion week brand owners come in, is to regulate and provide a time schedule where designers and event organizers can register their events within a particular week that will be publicized by the fashion week brand owners.
+Meaning that fashion week owners are not responsible for each and every show, but collecting a commission to listing the shows on a schedule, internationally promoting the fashion week, helping sponsors and buyers to know which designers and shows to engage with, and so forth.

-Therefore the efforts behind what carries the name of such fashion weeks is beyond high numbers.
-Different venues, different organizations, different casting directors, different set of models, different financial budgets, different sponsors and more for different shows, all placed in a professional timely week schedule.
-Also big business for the transport, leisure and accommodation industry in the country, which doesn’t need explaining.
+Therefore the efforts behind what carries the name of such fashion weeks are beyond high numbers.
+Different venues, different organizations, different casting directors, a different set of models, different financial budgets, different sponsors, and more for different shows, all placed in a professional timely week schedule.
+Also, big business for the transport, leisure and accommodation industry in the country, which doesn’t need explaining.

-So where as here, this responsibility falls with a handful of people that will extensively try to organize each and every show on the same runway, with the same models, with the same audience, venue and so forth.
-Which is also an explanation as to why our fashion weeks can barely make it past 3/4 days and in some cases two.
+So whereas here, this responsibility falls with a handful of people that will extensively try to organize each and every show on the same runway, with the same models, with the same audience, venue, and so forth.
+This is also an explanation as to why our fashion weeks can barely make it past 3/4 days and in some cases two.

-However, these brave and heroic organizers that have plagued Africa have began the first necessary step that is highly needed.
+However, these brave and heroic organizers that have plagued Africa have begun the first necessary step that is highly needed.
 A step that can be improved as far as fashion business is concerned, but serves a great contribution towards the branding of our designers.
-Whether in the near future one will be able to change the format, sacrifice self gains and open doors for more organizers to flood the said period of the promoted week, and take it to the next level is another questions.
+Whether in the near future one will be able to change the format, sacrifice self gains, and open doors for more organizers to flood the said period of the promoted week, and take it to the next level is another question.

 This is not to say if African fashion weeks went back to back everything will automatically fall in place.
 But here are some things to consider.
-Imagine if this was the case, all the fashion weeks could unite on bringing an airline to support with sponsorship to make travelling for models and designers cheaper, and better and more international sponsorship for the airlines.
-Then we would be able to create not only international designers but also models and media coverage, or atleast obtain exciting deals.
+Imagine if this was the case, all the fashion weeks could unite on bringing an airline to support with sponsorship to make traveling for models and designers cheaper, and better and more international sponsorship for the airlines.
+Then we would be able to create not only international designers but also models and media coverage or at least obtain exciting deals.

 It will also make it easier for designers to brand their collections instead of being caught in the dilemma of wondering if they would need to showcase a new collection or the one they did 2-6 months ago.

 The point above is also necessary towards making a big trend impact.
-In Africa we do not have trends.
-We have a lot of great dresses, great designers, trend advisers, styles and stylists, but no trends.
-The closest thing to a trend in Africa is the use of Angelina print, known as dashikis in USA, but that’s about it.
+In Africa, we do not have trends.
+We have a lot of great dresses, great designers, trend advisers, styles, and stylists, but no trends.
+The closest thing to a trend in Africa is the use of Angelina print, known as dashikis in the USA, but that’s about it.

 Trends are timely factors that grab a nation or at least a large number of people at a particular time.
 And with no timely process for our fashion exhibitions that is not happening.
 Not for fashion fans, not for fashion reviews, not for celebrities, not for anybody as far as fashion in Africa is concerned.

-Therefore, the steady alignment of fashion weeks and a fashion week season is definitely a great power move for African fashion, trends, buyers and media coverage.
-So to make this short and sweet we will be sure to forward this article onto fashion week organizers we know with the hope that they may begin dialogue amongst themselves, and feel free to do the same in the hope that African fashion can be more organized.
-Let’s see what happens in 2 years time.
+Therefore, the steady alignment of fashion weeks and a fashion week season is definitely a great power move for African fashion, trends, buyers, and media coverage.
+So to make this short and sweet we will be sure to forward this article to fashion week organizers we know with the hope that they may begin dialogue amongst themselves and feel free to do the same in the hope that African fashion can be more organized.
+Let’s see what happens in 2 years’ time.